 When you look at the number of car accidents that happen every year — more than six million — it can be staggering.
 When an accident happens to you, however, the results can be devastating and can leave you searching for answers.
-As a car accident lawyer I provide experienced representation for motor vehicle accident victims and their families.
-I have helped clients in Massachusetts, Missouri, Kansas, Oklahoma, Iowa, and many other states file personal injury claims following serious accidents.
-I also represent the families of those who have lost loved ones in fatal crashes.
+As a Kansas City car accident lawyer Donovan Dodrill provides experienced representation for injured motor vehicle accident victims and their families.

 Top Car Accident Attorney on the Country Club Plaza

 Plaza Injury Law has a proven track record of successfully recovering compensation for car accident injury victims.